elastisys/compliantkubernetes-apps/tests/README.md

 # Apps Tests

-The test harness is implemented using [`bats`](https://github.com/bats-core/bats-core) and [`cypress`](https://github.com/cypress-io/cypress), with unit, regression, integration, and end-to-end tests under their own respective directory.
+The test harness is implemented using [`bats`](https://github.com/bats-core/bats-core) and [`cypress`](https://github.com/cypress-io/cypress), with unit, regression, integration, and end-to-end _test targets_ each under their own respective directory.
+Furthermore each test target is composed of one or more _test suites_ each under their own directory container one or more _test files_.

-Plain `bats` tests are generated from `cypress` tests to integrate them into the rest of the test suites, additionally plain `bats` tests are generated from `gotmpl` tests to provide parametric tests.
+Plain `bats` tests are generated from `cypress` tests to integrate them into the rest of the test harness, additionally plain `bats` tests are generated from `gotmpl` tests to provide parametric tests.

 The test harness is implemented to be run in a container using either rootful `docker` or rootless `podman`.